rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 3. “Default” = The System Routes, the local VNet and the static entries as shown in the route table above.

 > [!NOTE]
-> You can now use User Defined Routing (UDR) with ExpressRoute and VPN Gateways to force outbound and inbound cross-premise traffic to be routed to a network virtual appliance (NVA).
+> You can now use User Defined Routing (UDR) with ExpressRoute and VPN Gateways to force outbound and inbound cross-premises traffic to be routed to a network virtual appliance (NVA).
 >
 >